-I found barren and savage, wild and dearer, both as regarded rent or purchase, than the immediate neighbourhood of London, exclusive of the tax for crossing the rivers at the different ferries, for yourself, live and dead stock, which would not be less than twenty pounds per annum.
+I found barren and savage, wild and dearer, both as regarded rent and purchase, than the immediate neighbourhood of London, exclusive of the tax for crossing the rivers at the different ferries, for yourself, live and dead stock, which would not be less than twenty pounds per annum.

-The females of New York, as in all America, are straight, thin and well proportioned, features regular, often very pretty, but void of animation, and in complexion fading lilies -- no tint of the opening rose, or crimson blush of the red cabbage; the males are invariably slender, and extremely emaciated in appearance; a lassitude and indolence in both are the result of the glaring errors of education, and vice.
-Females are not taught common industry; it would degrade those gentry, of any rank, to assist in the hay and corn field---their utility and knowledge extends no farther than the manufacture of a pumpkin pie, or the outlines of a silly romance, or ridiculous novel.
+The females of New York, as in all America, are straight, thin and well proportioned, features regular, often very pretty, but void of animation, and in complexion fading lilies-no tint of the opening rose, or crimson blush of the red cabbage; the males are invariably slender, and extremely emaciated in appearance.-Females are not taught common industry; it would degrade those gentry, of any rank, to assist in the hav and corn field-their utility and knowledge extends no farther than the manufacture of a pumpkin pve, or the outlines of a silly romance or ridiculous novel.
 The continual use of ardent spirits from the cradle, on the part of the males, ruins the constitution, for at thirty, nature becomes torpid.
-All labour is done by the children of Africa, or the dusky offoring of St. Domingo -- that is, the most servile employ who are extremely numerous in every part of the Union, and generally property.
+All labour is done by the children of Africa, or the dusky offspring of St. Domingo-that is the most servile employ, who are extremely numerous in some parts of the Union, and generally property.

-Slavery, thou greatest curse of heaven! foul offspring of sanguinary and venal injustice, I write to tell thee how I hate thy beams !--Honor me, ye who read, ye sons of Albion, with a belief in the following statement-a single selection from hundreds of specimens, and but a few weeks old :--- The Savannah, a large town in the southern States of the Union, is supposed to be inhabited by a population of 15,000, black and white, and promiscuously of all creeds and circumstances in life; the late dreadful fire, which unhappily took place, naturally produced sorrow, poverty, and all the embarrassments incident to such a calamity; a liberal subscription in behalf of the sufferers took place in New York, and remitted by the Mayor to the Mayor of Savannah, to be disbursed, without exception, according to the losses and wants of the sufferers, resting with the proper Committee for such laudable purpose.
-Would any man suppose, who presumes to arrogate to himself the title of humanity, that the contributed sum was insolently returned, because the poor blacks (equal partakers in the bitter cup of affliction), were to participate in the sympathy of benevolence!
+Slavery, thou greatest curse of heaven! foul offspring of sanguinary and venal injustice, I write to tell thee how I hate thy beams!-Honor me, ye who read, ye sons of Albion, with a belief in the following statement-a single selection from hundreds of specimens, and but a few weeks old:-The Savannah, a large town in the southern States of the Union, is supposed to be inhabited by a population of 15,000, black and white, and promiscuously of all creeds and circumstances in life; the late dreadful fire, which unhappily took place, naturally produced sorrow, poverty, and all the embarrasments incident to such a calamity; a liberal subscription in behalf of the sufferers took place in New York, and remitted by the Mayor to the Mayor of Savannah, to be disbursed, without exception, according to the losses and wants of the sufferers, resting with the proper committee for such landable purpose.
+Would any man suppose, who presumes to arrogate to himself the title of humanity, that the contributed sum was insolently returned, because the poor blacks (equal partakers in the bitter cup of affliction,) were to participate in the sympathy of benevolence!

-Before I left New York, I found a new vocabulary requisite, for these reformers of Sheridan, Walker, Ash,

-Johnson, and Bailey, had given a novel reading, not only to things, but re-baptized animals; for a cock, I found a rooster, a female of the dog species, a slut, and other ridiculous Republican innovations.-Thus they
+Before I left New York, I found a new vocabulary requisite, for these reformers of Sheridan, Walker, Ash, Johnson, and Bailye, had given a novel reading, not only to things, but re-baptized animals; for a cock, I found a rooster, a female of the dog species, a slut, and other ridiculous Republican innovations.-Thus they

-" Nick-name God's creatures, and make their wantonness their ignorance."
+&quot;Nick-name God's creatures, and make their wantonness their ignorance."